-Whether you are in a mainstream school, in alternative education or have just left school or college and are looking for a new direction, we want to work with you to help explore your creativity and develop artists of the future.
+Whether you are in a mainstream school, in alternative education or have just left school, college or university and are looking for a new direction, we want to work with you to help explore your creativity and develop artists of the future.

-If you are 16 or over then you can already join our online network of creatives through TEAM.
-If you are not yet 16 then don’t worry, there are still plenty of ways in which you can engage with our work – keep checking the NTW website for future updates.
+If you are 16 or over, you can join our online network of creatives through TEAM by clicking here.
+If you are not yet 16, don’t worry, there are still plenty of ways in which you can engage with our work – keep checking the NTW website for future updates.

 Play Your Part

 If you live in Pembrokeshire or Wrexham and are interested in becoming involved in the work of TEAM Education, please contact email@example.com to find out more about the latest projects and opportunities in your area.